 Step out of your comfort zone

 Don’t adopt storylines that will hold you back, such as “I’m not a tech person, or “I could never learn to code.”
 You’re probably going to have to get increasingly comfortable with technology as it becomes a bigger part of every job, Mistick says.
-Work on skills that are obviously more in demand, such as the ability to collaborate virtually and manage change.
+Work on skill building that are obviously more in demand, such as the ability to collaborate virtually and manage change.
 Staying ready for the future will likely mean doing things you really don’t want to do or feel prepared to do.
-But the minute you let that fear or hesitation stop you from learning what you need to navigate the future of your work, you’re beginning to let your skills expire.
+But the minute you let that fear or hesitation stop you from learning what you need to navigate the future of work, you’re beginning to let your skills expire.

 “You can’t be focused on trying to keep everything in a neat little box.
 You have to step outside that,” she says.